 Martínez-Guzmán admitted that she didn’t stop the interview, even though the two cameramen wanted to intervene after Barker used incredibly degrading and violent language.
 For those who believe Univision acted irresponsibly, this tidbit will likely serve as proof that the network put one of the few Afro-Latinas who works there in danger.

 In a news cycle gripped by racial tension and violence, some have criticized Univision for giving these Ku Klux Klan members a platform to spread their hate.
-Others have applauded Lidia Calderón for being unwavering in the face of evil.
+Others have applauded Ilia Calderón for being unwavering in the face of evil.
 Check out a few reactions below:

 — Miranda (@Lildeepmind) August 21, 2017

 A tratar de mostrar qué verdad??
 Me pareció irresponsable #EnLaBocaDelLobo Fue a buscar publicidad para ellos, para ella?